 Saying this, I still love the fact that I still know how to shoot.
 I mean I cannot forget my training at all and shooting is probably the easiest part.
 I learned loads of things from this training including how to lift heavy loads; how not to feel fear and pain; how to keep moving forward despite physical pain; how to enjoy company of my friends regardless of circumstances; how and when to lose; and, how to win even after being defeated.

-Saying all this, I know some critics won’t like my opinion use of guns and rifles for self-defense.
+Saying all this, I know some critics won’t like my opinion about not using guns and rifles for self-defense.
 But, who cares!
 Like my Battalion Captain had always said to me, “Good Job!
 Cadet Arzoo.”

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.